hyunseobsong/miia/README.md

 # Minimal Interspecies Interaction Adjustment (MIIA)
 MIIA is a network inference tool for predicting member-dependent interactions in microbial communities, which can deepen our understanding of the organization principles in ecological communities.

-The manuscript of MIIA has been submitted to *Bioinformatics* for publication and this repository contains the MATLAB code and datasets used for evaluating the tool.
+The manuscript of MIIA has been submitted to *Frontiers in Microbiology* for publication and this repository contains the MATLAB code and datasets used for evaluating the tool.

 ## System requirements
 Matlab R2015b+ in Windows, Mac OS, Linux